 - Bring Your Teacher Home: Send a little bit of yourself home with your kids by podcasting important parts of your lessons.

-- Podcasting Library: Have your students collaborate to create a library of podcasts for future students to learn from.
+- Podcasting Library: Have your students collaborate to create a library of podcasts from which future students can learn.

 - MusicCasts: Have band or orchestra students create podcasts for each instrument, detailing specific notes, sounds and characteristics of each instrument.